genesiscommunitysuccess/docs/docs/05_operations/02_commands/03_remap.md

 ### String to Enum Conversion

 A common issue with type conversions is a String to Enum conversion where not all the data matches the allowed list of Enum values.
 Often, this mismatch is just a case of needing to capitalise the non-matching value, or add an underscore, or both.
-Where this is the case, you can run the `ConvertNonMatchingEnumValues` script, or add an installHook that calls it for you.
-See the section in [server commands](./01_server-commands.md#convertnonmatchingenumvalues)).
+Where this is the case, you can run the `FixEnumValues` script, or add an installHook that calls it for you.
+See the section in [server commands](./01_server-commands.md#FixEnumValues)).